f5devcentral/UDF-DevOps-Base/docs/_labs/lab2.markdown

 2. Open the lab2a.as3.j2 template file and examine it.

-* looks very familiar to the declaration from lab1 with the addition of variables wrapped in curly brackets
+* it should look familiar to the declaration from lab1
 * simple declaration

-3. Create the AS3 declaration using Jinja2
+3. Create the AS3 declaration using Jinja2:

         jinja2 lab2a.as3.j2 lab2a.yml > lab2a.as3.json

-4. Open the new AS3 declaration in VS Code and examine it
+4. Open the new AS3 declaration in VS Code and examine it:

-* identical declaration to the one from lab1 (minus the declaration id)
+* similar to the declaration from lab1

         diff lab2a.as3.json ../lab1/http.as3.json

 * static assignment of virtual server and pool members

-Congratulations, you have created your first Jinja2 template and AS3 declaration!
-However, you are probably not patting yourself on the back just yet as you have undoubtably noticed that this declaration does not  scale or even work well in a production environment.
+Congratulations, you have created your Jinja2 template and AS3 declaration!
+However, you have undoubtably noticed that this declaration does not scale or work well in a production environment.
 Let's fix that!

-## Jinja2 Loops
+## Looping over Variables

-To make our Jinja2 template a little more useful, we're going to introduce looping so we can add multiple virtual_addresses and multiple_pool members.
+To make our Jinja2 template a little more useful, we are going to introduce [Jinja filters](https://jinja.palletsprojects.com/en/2.11.x/templates/#filters) so we can add multiple virtual addresses and multiple pool members.

 1. Create a new yaml data file called lab2b.yml: